-Colonel William Truesdail died of consumption in 1867 in Macoupin County, Illinois and is buried there at Bunker Hill beside his wife.
-The Illinois Veterans Commission has included him in the Honor Roll Of Veteran Burials in Macoupin County IL.
+Colonel William Truesdail died of consumption in 1867 in Macoupin County, Illinois and is buried beside his wife at Bunker Hill.
+The Illinois Veterans Commission has included him in the Honor Roll Of Veteran Burials in Macoupin County, IL.
 His obituary in his hometown newspaper, The Erie, Pennsylvania Observer, on November 28, 1867, stated simply, “Died at Bunker Hill, ILL, on the 26th inst., Mr. William Truesdail, formerly of this city, aged 51 years.”
 His rather short life was one of high adventure and harrowing exploits.
-The “father of Truesdale, Missouri” left his mark on the country in many ways.
+The “father of Truesdale, Missouri” left his mark, not just on our area, but on the entire country.

 Researcher & Author: Margy Ball Miles; 2014

 1. Central Wesleyan College Archives at Truman State University, Kirksville, MO

 2. Encyclopedia of the History of Missouri: North Missouri Railroad edited by Howard L. Conard; 1901